vaishdho1/RL-ActorCritic-SARSA/README.md

- # Reinforcement Learning Project: One-step Actor-Critic and Episodic Semi-Gradient n-step SARSA
+ # RL-Algorithms: Actor-Critic & n-step SARSA
 ## Introduction
 This project implements two reinforcement learning algorithms: One-step Actor-Critic and Episodic Semi-Gradient n-step SARSA.
 The algorithms are tested on several environments from OpenAI's Gym library, including Cartpole and Acrobot, as well as a custom environment, 687-Gridworld.